pshihn/shihn.ca/posts/2020/resizing-rotated-elements.md

 const rotatedA = rotate(rectangle.x, rectangle.y, cx, cy); // calculate A'
 ```

-Since we were dragging the bottom-right corner of the rectangle, we knew what the value of `C'` (`rotatedC` in the code) should be.
-Since we want `A` to remain the same, we can now calculate the new center by finding the midpoint between `A'` and `C'`.
+As we were dragging the bottom-right corner of the rectangle, we knew what the value of `C'` (`rotatedC` in the code) should be.
+Since we want `A'` to remain the same, we can now calculate the new center by finding the midpoint between `A'` and `C'`.

 ```javascript
 const newCenter = [